Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Fund-Flow Reachability Analysis

-where \(\mathcal{X}_\text{src}\) denotes the set of source entities (i.e., inputs that influence the behavior), and \(x_\text{dst}\) refers to the single destination entity (i.e., the output whose value may be determined by the sources).
-Both \(\mathcal{X}_\text{src}\) and \(x_\text{dst}\) are filtered to exclude constants such as numeric literals or hardcoded addresses.
-To distinguish homonymous entities across different functions, we prepend the function name as a namespace to local entities (e.g., \texttt{pancakecall:param1} and \texttt{transfer:param1} refer to distinct entities).
-Global entities retain their original names without such prefixes (e.g., \texttt{msg.caller}).
-Depending on the behavior type, either the source set or the destination field (or both) in the propagation tuple may be empty.
-For all other 3 node types, we preserve their original natural language descriptions without further parsing, in order to maintain the full semantic context of each function.
-As a result, we obtain the refined forest of behavior nodes shown in \figurename~\ref{fig:forest_and_taint} (d).
+where \(\mathcal{X}_\text{src}\) is the set of source entities (inputs) and \(x_\text{dst}\) is the destination entity (output).
+We exclude constants such as numeric literals and hardcoded addresses.
+To distinguish homonymous entities across functions, we prepend the function name as a namespace to local entities (e.g., \texttt{pancakecall:param1}), while global entities retain their original names (e.g., \texttt{msg.caller}).
+Depending on the behavior type, either the source set or destination field in the tuple may be empty.
+For the other three node types, we keep their original NL descriptions to preserve full semantic context.
+This yields the refined forest of behavior nodes illustrated in \figurename~\ref{fig:forest_and_taint}(d).